-M. LTA transfers:
+M. LTA transfers

-1. Eligibility:
+1. Eligibility

 - a.
-LTA transferors: Any state-licensed, federally-permitted, or dually federally-permitted/state-licensed holder of a Department or NOAA Fisheries-issued LTA is eligible to transfer some or all of his/her LTA, subject to the terms and conditions set forth below. - b.
-LTA transferees: Any RI resident is eligible to obtain one (1) or more transfers of Department issued LTAs, subject to the terms and conditions set forth below.
-Any RI resident or non-resident is eligible to obtain one (1) or more transfers of NOAA Fisheriesissued LTAs, subject to the terms and conditions set forth below. - c.
-All holders of LTAs assigned to a RI state commercial fishing license only (i.e. no federal permit) must annually renew their RI state commercial fishing license, or that portion of their RI state commercial fishing license that authorizes them to commercially harvest lobsters from RI state waters with lobster traps, in order to remain eligible to transfer any portion of their LTA.
+LTA transferors: Any State-licensed, Federally-permitted, or dually Federally-permitted/State-licensed holder of a Department or NOAA Fisheries-issued LTA is eligible to transfer some or all of his/her LTA, subject to the terms and conditions set forth below. - b.
+LTA transferees: Any Rhode Island resident is eligible to obtain one (1) or more transfer(s) of Department issued LTAs, subject to the terms and conditions set forth below.
+Any Rhode Island resident or non-resident is eligible to obtain one (1) or more transfer(s) of NOAA Fisheries-issued LTAs, subject to the terms and conditions set forth below. - c.
+All holders of LTAs assigned to a Rhode Island State commercial fishing license only (i.e. no Federal permit) must annually renew their Rhode Island State commercial fishing license, or that portion of their Rhode Island State commercial fishing license that authorizes them to commercially harvest lobsters from Rhode Island State waters with lobster traps, in order to remain eligible to transfer any portion of their LTA.

-2. LTA transfer application:
+2. LTA transfer application

 - a.
 All transfers of LTAs must be authorized by the Director. - b.
 Applications for LTA transfers shall be made on forms prescribed by the Director.
 All applications must be signed by both the transferor and transferee, and notarized. - c.
 Applications for transfers may be submitted from June 1 through November 30 for the following fishing year. - d.
 Transfers shall become effective the year following the approval of the application. - e.
-The LTA transferor and transferee are not bound by any rules or regulations of the Department relating to any payment or compensation between LTA transferor and transferee associated with any LTA transfer.
-Holders of LCMA 2 LTAs assigned to RI State waters may sell, give, or otherwise convey some or all of their allocation without limitation, provided that they comply with all terms and conditions set forth herein.
+The LTA transferor and transferee are not bound by any Rules or Regulations of the Department relating to any payment or compensation between LTA transferor and transferee associated with any LTA transfer.
+Holders of LCMA 2 LTAs assigned to Rhode Island State waters may sell, give, or otherwise convey some or all of their allocation without limitation, provided that they comply with all terms and conditions set forth herein.

-3. Types of allowable transfers:
+3. Types of allowable transfers